 Running can be exciting and even meditative.
-After all, there are few things more therapeutic than finally being able to peel away from your home office to let off some steam.
+After all, there are few things more therapeutic than finally being able to peel away from your work day (and for some, the confines of their home office) to let off some steam.

 But like every sport, burnout is inevitable, and being bored or plateauing after months of conquering the same few trails might waylay your good intentions and end up keeping you at home.

 Running along your neighbourhood’s jogging trails is fine but they also get achingly mundane after a while.
 Instead, venture into parts unknown by taking your next run to one of Hong Kong’s excellent country trails — you’ll be surprised by how much more challenging and refreshing it’ll be, plus you’ll learn more about your city too.

 The Tai To Yan offers great variety of terrain and elevation to push your body harder, while more popular hiking trails such as Dragon’s Back or sections of the Wilson Trail — offers incredible views of the city as you sweat.